samsam07/LiteWare.Remoting.Core-dotnet/README.md

 ![RemoteServie overview](docs/images/RemoteService-Overview.png)

-1. The transport (a.k.a `RemoteNetwork`)
+1. The transport (a.k.a `RemoteTransport`)
-   It is responsible for serialization and sending/receiving of payloads over a network.
+   It is responsible for serialization and sending/receiving of payloads over a transport/network.

 2. The service mediator
    It is responsible for payload marshalling and its distribution across the other sub-systems.